xDec0de/42minishell/README.md

 42 project "minishell", code follows the norm used at 42.
 The objective of this project is to create a basic replica of a bash shell, built in C.

+## Requirements

+This project is designed to work on Linux.
+Don't expect it to work on Windows unless you are using WSL.
+That being said, it still has some
+requirements:

+- The project compiles with `cc`.
+- The readline library.
+Install it with `sudo apt-get install libreadline-dev`.
+- Makefile is used for build logic: `sudo apt install make`.
+- [Norminette](https://github.com/42School/norminette) is used for code style validation.
+- [Unity](https://github.com/ThrowTheSwitch/Unity) is used for testing
+  (Added as a git module).

 ## Building, validating and testing the project

 As previously stated, 42minishell follows the norm used at 42.
 This means